aseedb/synaptic_tomo_ms/manuscript.md

 Nonetheless, proximal SV connectivity and number of connectors per SV dropped in the late fusion group to 53% (p<0.09, χ^2^ test) and 1.12 ± 0.15 (p<0.05), respectively (Figure {@fig:connectors}B and D).
 This decrease originates from tethered SVs.
 Indeed, 1.65 ± 0.23 connectors per tethered SVs were found in the non-sprayed group.
 This number increased to 2.58 ± 0.45 in the early fusion group (P<0.05) and dropped to 0.85 ± 0.25 in the late fusion group (P<0.05), whereas no significant differences were found in the numbers of connnectors per proximal non-tethered SVs (Figure {@fig:connectors}H).
-Furthermore, the decrease in proximal connectivity was only observed in SVs not belonging to the RRP, of which only 51.5% of the vesicles were connected as opposed to 72.3% before stimulation (P<0.01, χ^2^ test; Supplementary Figure {@fig:suppl_histograms}J).
+Furthermore, the decrease in proximal connectivity was only observed in non triple-tethered SVs, of which only 51.5% of the vesicles were connected as opposed to 72.3% before stimulation (P<0.01, χ^2^ test; Supplementary Figure {@fig:suppl_histograms}J).
-Consistently, the number of connectors per non-RRP proximal SV went from 1.64±0.17 in the non-sprayed group, rose significantly to 2.69 ± 0.54 in the early fusion group (P<0.05) and dropped to 0.9±0.19 in the late fusion group (P<0.05) (Figure {@fig:connectors}F).
+Consistently, the number of connectors per non triple-tethered proximal SV went from 1.64±0.17 in the non-sprayed group, rose significantly to 2.69 ± 0.54 in the early fusion group (P<0.05) and dropped to 0.9±0.19 in the late fusion group (P<0.05) (Figure {@fig:connectors}F).
 Taken together, our observations indicate that following depolarization, the number of connectors per proximal single- or double-tethered vesicles (i.e. non-RRP) first increases and then decreases to a value lower than the initial one.
 We have seen earlier that the fraction of tethered proximal SVs does not differ between non-sprayed and late fusion synaptosomes.
 Thus, our data suggest that establishing connectivity is a slower process than tethering.
 We hypothesize that given the free space made in the proximal region after some SVs have fused, non-connected vesicles from the intermediate region diffuse to the proximal zone and become tethered to the AZ PM.
 Only subsequently, these newly tethered vesicles get interconnected.
-Furthermore, we have observed that connectors remained present between fusing SV and neighbor SV (Supplementary Figure S2 @fig:S2 and Supplementary Movie suppl_histograms).
+Furthermore, we have observed that connectors remained present between fusing SV and neighbor SV (Supplementary Figure @fig:suppl_connected_slices and `\Supplementary Movie`{.yellow}).
 This, in addition to passive diffusion, can contribute to replenishing the RRP.

 ![**SV connectivity.** (A, B) Number of connectors per SV as a function of their distance to the AZ PM for mouse neurons (A) and rat synaptosomes (B) Each solid line represents the average value of all SVs belonging to a particular experimental condition.
 Shaded areas represent 95%-confidence interval ranges.
 (C, D) Fraction of connected vesicles as a function of distance to the AZ PM for mouse neurons (C) and rat synaptosomes (D).
 (E, F) Number of connectors per proximal SV belonging or not to the RRP for mouse neurons (E) and rat synaptosomes (F).
 (G, H) Number of connectors per tethered or non-tethered proximal SV for mouse neurons (G) and rat synaptosomes (H). *: P<0.05](images/2201_Figure5.png){#fig:connectors width="15cm"}

 We then analyzed SNAP-25 neurons.
-For SNAP-25-WT, similarly to non-sprayed synaptosome, the fraction of connected SVs was significantly higher at about 77% in the distal 2 region (p<0.01), albeit the absolute values were overall lower than in synaptosomes (Figure {@fig:connectors}C).
+For SNAP-25-WT, similarly to non-sprayed synaptosome, the fraction of connected SVs was significantly higher in the distal 2 region than in the proximal region (p<0.01), albeit the absolute values were overall lower than in synaptosomes (Figure {@fig:connectors}C).
 Consistently, the number of connectors per SV in SNAP-25-WT synapses increased from 1.95 ± 0.38 in the proximal region to 3.23 ± 0.21 in the distal 2 region (Figure {@fig:connectors}A, P<0.01).
 The fraction of connected SVs in the distal 2 region was significantly lower in the 4E and 4K mutant than in the WT (p<0.05).
-Again this was supported by a significantly lower number of connectors per SV in the distal 1 region between the WT and the 4K mutant (P<0.05), and in the distal 2 region between the WT and the 4E mutant (P<0.0001) as well as the 4K mutant (P<0.0001, (Figure {fig:connectors}A).
+This was supported by a significantly lower number of connectors per SV in the distal 1 region for 4K mutant versus the WT (P<0.05), and in the distal 2 region for the 4E mutant versus the WT (P<0.0001) as well as for the 4K mutant versus the WT (P<0.0001, (Figure {fig:connectors}A).
-`\_I do not understand the "Again this was supported..."
-We were talking about the 4E mutant...*`{.blue}
 These results indicate that prolonged abnormal exocytotic activity is correlated with severe changes in intervesicular connectivity in the distal region.